 Each award is worth $1,250 per academic year and is renewable based upon class level, degree program, and successful completion of other eligibility requirements.
-Undergraduate awards are renewable for up to four consecutive years and the graduate awards are renewable for up to two consecutive years.
-Application guidelines and renewal criteria for both the undergraduate and graduate scholarships are outlined below.
+Awards are renewable for up to four consecutive years.
+Application guidelines and renewal criteria for the scholarship is outlined below.

-The EMU Alumni Association awards both undergraduate and graduate scholarships.
-To be considered for these awards, each applicant must be admitted to EMU as an entering freshman, sophomore, transfer, or graduate student, and:
+The EMU Alumni Association awards the undergraduate scholarships.
+To be considered for these awards, each applicant must be admitted to EMU as an entering freshman, sophomore, or transfer student, and:

 Additionally, all applicants must be sponsored by a parent or grandparent who is an Eastern Michigan University alumna/alumnus and all candidates may be requested to attend an interview with the Scholarship Committee.
 Demonstration of financial need is not required.
 All applications must be received by the Office for Alumni Relations, complete and ready for review, by the posted deadline.

 In order to remain eligible for the Alumni Association Legacy Scholarship, all recipients must earn and maintain a 3.2 grade point average, participate in at least 3 service hours at alumni events and other activities sponsored by the Office for Alumni Relations, and enroll as full-time students for every semester (fall and winter) this scholarship is received.
 For the undergraduate scholarship recipients, students reach full-time status by enrolling in at least 12 credit hours; for graduate scholarship recipients, students reach full-time status by enrolling in at least 8 credit hours.